 Teens or family members that are in need of treatment should contact our program at 252-413-1951 for assistance on how to get started.
 Patients that are presently receiving outpatient services and feel the need for a higher level of care are encouraged to speak with their outpatient therapist for a referral to our program.

-This program requires removal from the home to a community-based residential setting with treatment in a secure setting.
+This program requires removal from the home to a community-based residential setting with treatment in a therapeutic setting.
 Family participation in family sessions is required while the child is in treatment and documentation of TB screening, immunizations and physical examination is required.

 Providers that would like to make a referral to our program should contact the program to schedule a screening.
 The screening will consist of an on-site visit to our program in which you, the adolescent and his/her parent or guardian will take a tour of our program and provide information about the patient to determine eligibility for admission.
 Once your patient has been deemed eligible, there are several things that will need to be completed to secure admission to the program: